How to Prepare Your New Home in Advance

 You don’t know who your neighbors are, and especially if you have moved to a foreign country, the thought can be quite frightening.
 Purchase some inexpensive shades or blinds before getting anything custom-made.
 At least you will have that extra privacy in the meantime.

 Change A Lot of Things

 Next, change the locks immediately.
-Sure the previous homeowners could be the nicest family ever but who know who else they’ve given the key to.
-There could be copies thrown out all around town and you won’t know until someone breaks in.
+Sure the previous homeowners could be the nicest family ever, but who knows who else they’ve given the key to.
+There could be copies thrown out all around town, and you won’t know until someone breaks in.